-This site has been developed to provide information and resources to anyone who has an interest in flying gliders / sailplanes.
-Regardless
+This site provides information and resources to anyone who has an interest in flying gliders / sailplanes.
+Regardless of your experience,

-of your experience, be it someone who is trying to find out what flying gliders is all about, Student Pilots, Certificated Flight Instructors -
+be it someone who is trying to find out what flying gliders is all about, Student Pilots, Certified Flight Instructors - Glider or you're

 accomplish your goal.